What You Need to Know About Amazon Selling Partner API Updates

 An API (application programming interface) is software that allows applications to talk to each other.
 In the case of your Amazon business, Amazon’s APIs are what enable the apps you use for everything from inventory management to customer reviews to analytics to get the data they need from Amazon.

 Amazon is bringing its 10-year-old APIs up to date.
-The Selling Partner API will have JSON-based REST API design standards, improved security (OAuth2.0 selling partner authorization using Login with Amazon), and a sandbox for testing.
+The Amazon SP-API will have JSON-based REST API design standards, improved security (OAuth2.0 selling partner authorization using Login with Amazon), and a sandbox for testing.
 The goal is to make it easier for Amazon Selling Partner developers (i.e., third-party app developers and/or Marketplace sellers with in-house apps) to integrate the APIs to allow their apps to directly access and extract Amazon store data.

 It’s a pretty safe bet that the third-party apps you use will be ready for the changeover to Amazon SP-API by September 30.
 However, if you developed apps in-house for your Amazon business, such as for self-fulfillment or analytics and reporting, you’ll need to make sure you’re migrated over from Amazon MWS.